 A FATHER OF CONFEDERATION

-In addition to his legacy in Canadian media, Brown is considered one of the Fathers of Confederation, helping the nation push passed its differences with a coalition government.
+In addition to his legacy in Canadian media, Brown is considered one of the Fathers of Confederation, helping the nation push past its differences with a coalition government.
 This Great Coalition was what spurred Canada East and Canada West into joining in 1864; the previous coalition government – the sixth attempt in as many years – had collapsed after only three months.

 In order to properly reform Canada’s political system, a coalition was formed between Brown’s “Clear Grits,” Cartier’s “Parti bleu,” and Macdonald’s “Liberal-Conservatives.”